Rahulojhaiit/segment-anything-minified/README.md

    docker build -t segment-anything .
 ```

-3. To run the Docker container and process an image, use the following command format:
+3. To run the Docker container and segment an image, use the following command format:

 If The host has CUDA support and NVIDIA drivers and toolkit installed: